-- For all core and donor indicators, tools, methodologies, and frequencies for data collection must be derived from the indicator guidance in the IST (for example, ERD indicators in the IST include the ODK collection tool).
-Read the Data Collection and Sampling Guidelines to understand the key IRC data sources and data collection strategies. - IRC Data Toolkits should be used where they exist for the planned interventions. - Where feasible, digital data collection is recommended over paper-based data collection.
+- For all Core Indicators, definitions, tools and methodologies, must be derived from the indicator guidance in the IST.
+Often donor indicators are loosely defined or similar enough to be mapped directly onto IRC Core Indicators.
+If not, consult donor guidance and the TA to ensure it is measured correctly.
+Read the Data Collection and Sampling Guidelines to understand the key IRC data sources and data collection strategies. - 2 IRC Data Toolkits should be used where they exist for the planned interventions.
+If partners have appropriate tools that meet IRC standards for quality and security, they can be adopted. - Where feasible, digital data collection is recommended over paper-based data collection.
 CommCare Software is the IRC recommended web-based mobile data collection platform.
-If it is not feasible to use CommCare for cost or capacity reasons, the use of Kobo Collect as a transitional solution is recommended. - If you are required to develop tools, review first the IRC Technology for data management guidance and the IRC CommCare and Kobo courses.
-You should also contact your Regional Senior Technology Specialist for further guidance.
+If it is not feasible to use CommCare for cost or capacity reasons, the use of Kobo Collect as a transitional solution is recommended. - If you are required to develop tools, review first the IRC.
+Technology for data management guidance and the IRC CommCare and Kobo courses.
+You should also contact your Regional Senior Technology Specialist (RSS) for further guidance.
 In the guidelines and training folders, supplemental resources are available to guide you on building ODK XLS forms.
 In all mobile forms make sure to include adequate constraints, relevance and calculated fields to enhance data quality in your mobile data collection tool.